yotamgra/forof_forin_DOM_review/README.md

 ### Event Listener

 Add an event listener to all menu item `buttons` that adds the `price` of the menu item to the `cartTotal` variable and updates the cart total in the DOM.

+### CHALLENGE:

+Add a `submit` event listener to the menu search form that:
+- takes in the search value,
+- adds a section `header` that reads, `Search Results for "${searchInputValue}"`,
+- and displays all search results as menu cards in the search results section using the `.forEach` method